Travelling to Thailand

 Thailand has long been a popular Asian holiday spot for Australians.
 In fact, over 572,000 of us travelled to Thailand in 2018 alone, making it our 6th most popular overseas destination1.
 It’s not surprising why Aussies flock there – it’s relatively close and offers everything from chilled out secluded beaches to Bangkok’s vibrant markets and nightlife, not to mention the tantalising food.
 It also caters for all budgets, with everything from luxury hotels and resorts (with price tags to match) through to simple beachside huts (where your travelling dollar is likely to stretch much further).

 But whether you’re planning on going poolside or cityside, it’s important to think about how you’ll be accessing your money while you’re there.
 One safe, secure and convenient way is with a travel money card.
 Here’s the lowdown on using a travel money card in Thailand, plus some other money options to consider as well.

 How do travel money cards work?

 Travel money cards are a safe and secure way to take foreign currency with you overseas.
 Like a debit card, you load your own money onto your card but have the facility to convert it into the foreign currency of your choice.
-You can generally load multiple currencies onto the one card - Westpac’s travel money card, for example, lets you load up to 5 currencies from a choice of 11, including Thai Baht.
+The Westpac Worldwide Wallet, for example, allows you to convert AUD into 10 foreign currencies, including Thai Baht.
 If you’re travelling across multiple countries, this means you may be able to use the same travel money card in the same trip.

 One advantage of using a travel money card for an overseas trip is the ability to lock in your exchange rate in advance if the Aussie dollar is strong against the currency you need, even if you won’t be travelling for a while.
-You can also skip paying the foreign conversion fee when accessing the local currency loaded onto your card while you’re away – that’s an easy saving of 3% on all your transactions, just by using a travel money card.2
+With the Worldwide Wallet, you’ll also pay no foreign transaction fees when you convert AUD to any supported currencies or use your card to spend.

 How does this work in Thailand?